Home/Journal

 Outdoor areas:

-• Clear any rubbish, plant pots, or items from patios, paths, and yards.
+• Clear rubbish, plant pots, and items from patios, paths, and yards.
+(See our guide on garden responsibilities for more detail on what's yours to fix.)

 • Sweep paths and clear gutters if accessible.

-If cleaning is not your strength, or if you want the certainty of a documented professional clean, hiring a specialist end-of-tenancy cleaning company is money well spent.
+Professional end-of-tenancy cleaning.
+If cleaning is not your strength, or if you want the certainty of a documented professional job, specialist end-of-tenancy cleaning companies are worth the cost.
+In Middlesbrough and Teesside, typical pricing is:

 • One-bedroom flat: £100–£140